Modbus TCP client

 Swap bytes can be activated if necessary

-Protocol only TCP is available by now
+Protocol by now, only TCP is available

-Port always 502
+Port default is 502

 Connection timeout specifies how long the client waits for a response in this cycle of establishing a connection before a new connection is possible